 Every branch of science has its own scope and limitations, so does Homeopathy.
 Although Homeopathy has a lot of very good remedies for curing & controlling auto-immune disorders, male & female disorders, children and elderly people.

-• Changes places continuosly with feeling of great fear
+• Changes places continuously with feeling of great fear

 • Great debility and exhaustion